Fornaxian/pixeldrain_web/res/include/md/about.md

 If you live in any of these locations and are having trouble accessing pixeldrain **please contact your ISP**.
 I am ready to comply with whatever demands they have, I just want my website to be accessible again.

+## Why can't I find pixeldrain links on Google?

+Files on pixeldrain used to be searchable with search engines if they were indexed.
+People often accidentally got files indexed which were not supposed to be public.
+For that reason I disabled search indexing on all pixeldrain files.
+This protects the privacy of pixeldrain users and helps with preventing information leaks.

 ## Is there a clean pixeldrain logo I can use?